How is the ACA governed?

 Janet Torney was elected to the ACA Executive at the Annual General Meeting in December of 2015.

 Janet Torney joins the ACA Executive with a wealth of experience in economics, investment and corporate governance.
-With an impressive career in a variety of executive management roles, Janet is also the Chairman of Whitehelm Capital, an infrastructure investment manager and advisor, and chairs its Advisory Investment Committee.
+With an impressive career in a variety of executive management roles, Janet is also the Chair of Whitehelm Capital, an infrastructure investment manager and advisor, and chairs its Advisory Investment Committee.

 Janet has recently been appointed to the Board of Club Plus Superannuation and as the first independent director of the Fire Brigades Employees’ Credit Union.
 Additionally, Janet is non-executive director and Treasurer for Girl Guides Australia.
 In all her independent director roles Janet has been instrumental in guiding the establishment of a corporate governance framework that clarifies the roles and responsibilities of the Board and management and empowers the senior executive team.